gjtorikian/tailwind_merge/README.md

 ## What's it for?

-If you use Tailwind with a component-based UI renderer (like [ViewComponent](https://viewcomponent.org) or [Ariadne](https://github.com/yettoapp/ariadne)), you're probably familiar with the situation that you want to change some styles of an existing component:
+If you use Tailwind with a component-based UI renderer (like [ViewComponent](https://viewcomponent.org)), you're probably familiar with the situation that you want to change some styles of an existing component:

 ```html
 <!-- app/components/confirm_email_component.html.erb -->